Link to

 • Sometimes, you just need to get out of town.
 Whether you’re longing for a break or want to see loved ones, travel can be good for your outlook and your health.
 If you’re undergoing cancer treatment, getting ready to roam might take a little more preparation.
 But cancer doesn’t have to prevent you from hitting the road.

-5. Move around.
-Cancer patients have a higher risk of developing blood clots.
+People with cancer have a higher risk of developing blood clots.
 So, if you’re flying, get up frequently to get the blood flowing.
-On car rides, make frequent pit stops.
+On car rides, make frequent pit stops to stretch your legs.
 Flex your ankles when you’re sitting.

 Tags